Gross Rent Multiplier

 - Gross scheduled income (or GSI) is the total annual rental income the property is capable of generating at full occupancy; in other words, the potential rental income available based upon zero vacant units.

-First, you must determine the rental property's market value.
+1. You must determine the rental property's market value.
 This is fairly straightforward because it represents either the price a comparable investment property has recently sold for or what it is currently listed for sale at.

 For instance, when your objective is to make a comparison between similar sold rental properties, you use the price that those properties sold for as their market value in your GRM calculation.
 Likewise, when comparing similar listed-for-sale rental properties, you would use their listing price in the calculation.

-Secondly, you must calculate the property's gross scheduled income.
+2. You must calculate the property's gross scheduled income.
 In this case, you will have to conduct a rent survey so you know what amount to apply to any vacant units currently present in the property.

 For instance, say a real estate investment consists of eight occupied units and two vacant units.
 Since GSI represents the property's potential annual rental income, you will have to also apply a monthly rent to cover the vacancies; which is commonly the fair market rent (though it can be whatever rent you choose).